James Craig (actor): MGM

 Louis B. Mayer, head of Metro-Goldwyn-Mayer, thought Craig resembled the studio's most popular male star Clark Gable.
 Mayer signed Craig to a seven-year contract to potentially fill in for Gable when he enlisted in the United States Army Air Forces.

 MGM started off Craig as the lead in some B Westerns, The Omaha Trail (1942) and Northwest Rangers (1942).
 The latter was a remake of Manhattan Melodrama with Craig playing the role played by Gable in the original.
 Both films lost money.

 Craig went back to RKO for Seven Miles from Alcatraz (1942) then did a naval propaganda short, Freedom Comes High.

 MGM launched Craig as a star in The Human Comedy (1943), which was a massive success.
 He was Ann Sothern's love interest in Swing Shift Maisie (1943) and supported Margaret O'Brien in Lost Angel (1943).

 In 1944, Craig co-starred with William Powell and Hedy Lamarr in The Heavenly Body.
 That year exhibitors voted him the second most likely to be a "star of tomorrow".

 Craig supported Ronald Colman in Kismet (1944), and Lana Turner in Marriage Is a Private Affair (1944); the latter was a big hit.
-Craig was given the star role in Gentle Annie (1945) and Dangerous Partners (1945); he was reunited with O'Brien in Our Vines Have Tender Grapes (1945).
+Craig was given the star role in Gentle Annie (1945) and Dangerous Partners (1945); he was reunited with Margaret O'Brien in Our Vines Have Tender Grapes (1945).

 Craig starred in She Went to the Races (1945), and two with Butch Jenkins, Boys' Ranch (1946) and Little Mister Jim (1947), which both lost money.
 Craig replaced Van Johnson in the final film of the Dr. Kildare series.
 The film, Dark Delusion (1947), lost money.

 Craig was loaned to Eagle Lion to appear in The Man from Texas (1948).
 Eagle Lion borrowed him again for Northwest Stampede (1948) then he went back to MGM to play the villain in Side Street (1949).
 It flopped as did A Lady Without Passport (1950), where Craig supported Lamarr and John Hodiak, and The Strip (1951) with Mickey Rooney.

 Craig had the lead in a Western, Drums in the Deep South (1951), for the King Brothers and RKO.
 He supported Yvonne De Carlo in Hurricane Smith (1952).
 He wrote the script for the Western Scorching Fury (1952).
 The Los Angeles Times noted that Craig's MGM contract "seems to go on and on... notwithstanding he only seems to appear in the company's films at well-spaced intervals."

 Walter Wanger gave him the lead in Fort Vengeance (1953).
 He supported in Code Two (1953) for MGM.
 In 1953 his $2,500 a week contract with MGM ended.